 - Your personal recording of your day-to-day suffering and experiences after the accident

 Pain and suffering are subjective experiences that are not always connected to a monetary value, and this makes evaluating them very challenging.
-As such, it is important that our Florida personal injury lawyers help you gather as much evidence of these damages as we can.
-If your case lacks evidence of pain and suffering, your claims for damages might be easily refuted, and the jury might not award you the compensation you deserve.
+As such, it is important that our lawyers help you gather as much evidence of these damages as we can.
+If your case lacks evidence of pain and suffering, your claim for damages might be easily refuted, and the jury might not award you the compensation you deserve.
 Even small pieces of evidence might add up to be very persuasive.

 Methods Used to Calculate Pain and Suffering

 The multiplier method uses a number between 1.5 and 5 that is chosen based on the severity of the injury.
 Then, the economic or special damages in your case are multiplied by this number to arrive at your general or non-economic damages.
-For instance, if you have $5,000 in medical bills and the severity of your injury is a 4, your pain and suffering value would be $20,000.
+For instance, if you have $5,000 in medical bills and the severity of your injury is a four, your pain and suffering value would be $20,000.
 If your injuries are less severe, the multiplier will probably be closer to 1.5.
-If your injuries are more serious, the multiplier might be closer to 5.
+If your injuries are more serious, the multiplier might be closer to five.

-Because the multiplier method works by multiplying your special damages by a pre-determined multiplier, we should maximize your special damages calculations.
+Because this method works by multiplying your special damages by a pre-determined multiplier, we should maximize your special damages calculations.
 Any medical bills, lost income, damaged property, and other economic losses must be properly accounted for so that no compensation is missed.
 By making sure your special damages are as high as possible, we can hopefully increase your overall damages for pain and suffering.

 Per Diem Method